MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/audio-conferencing-in-office-365/change-the-toll-or-toll-free-numbers-on-your-audio-conferencing-bridge.md

 When you buy **Audio Conferencing** licenses, Microsoft is hosting your *audio conferencing bridge*  for your organization.
 The audio conferencing bridge gives out dial-in phone numbers from different locations so meeting organizers and participants can use them to join Skype for Business or Microsoft Teams meetings using a phone.

-In addition to the phone numbers already assigned to your conferencing bridge, you can [Getting service phone numbers for Skype for Business and Microsoft Teams](../what-is-phone-system-in-office-365/getting-service-phone-numbers-for-skype-for-business-and-microsoft-teams.md) (toll and toll-free numbers used for audio conferencing) from other locations and then assign them to the conferencing bridge so you can expand coverage for your users.
+In addition to the phone numbers already assigned to your conferencing bridge, you can [get additional service numbers](../what-is-phone-system-in-office-365/getting-service-phone-numbers-for-skype-for-business-and-microsoft-teams.md) (toll and toll-free numbers used for audio conferencing) from other locations and then assign them to the conferencing bridge so you can expand coverage for your users.

 > [!NOTE]
-> To be able to assign/unassign a phone number for a conferencing bridge, the phone number must be a ' *service*  ' number.
-You can see the type of number it is by navigating to **Voice** > **Phone numbers** and looking in the **Number Type** column.> Office 365 Communications Credits must be set up first in order for users to dial into the bridge on a toll free number.
-See [Change the toll or toll free numbers on your Audio Conferencing bridge](change-the-toll-or-toll-free-numbers-on-your-audio-conferencing-bridge.md).
+> To be able to assign/unassign a phone number for a conferencing bridge, the phone number must be a '*service*' number.
+You can see the type of number it is by navigating to **Voice** > **Phone numbers** and looking in the **Number Type** column.
+Office 365 Communications Credits must be set up first in order for users to dial into the bridge on a toll free number.

 ## Steps when you are assigning a new service phone number to your conference bridge